suixinsuo/olympus-protocol/docs/redeem.md

 ### Introduction

 Redeem (aka, withdraw in the code) is the action that completes the loop of investment in the derivative.
-The investors will invest ETH in exchange for the derivative token, and once the derivative owner has handled it to make the price rise, the investor will be ready to redeem his tokens and get his ETH back with benefits (hopefully).
+The investors will invest ETH in exchange for the derivative token, and once the derivative owner has handled it to make the price rise, the investor will be ready to redeem his tokens and get his ETH back.

 Redeem is separated into two different parts: